xarray-contrib/xskillscore/README.rst

 What projects leverage xskillscore?
 -----------------------------------

 - `climpred <https://climpred.readthedocs.io>`_: An xarray wrapper for analysis of ensemble forecast models for climate prediction.
+- `esmlab <https://esmlab.readthedocs.io`_: Tools for working with earth system multi-model analyses with xarray.